MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/ui-mandatory-fields.md

 ---
-title: Mandatory Fields | Microsoft Docs
+title: Fields Required to Complete Processes | Microsoft Docs
-description: Learn about required fields.
+description: Learn about fields marked with a red asterisk, which indicates that they are required and must be filled in to complete a processes.
 services: project-madeira
 documentationcenter:
 author: SusanneWindfeldPedersen